Achyutdhital/fastapi_to_do/README.md

 ### 🧪 How to Use

-1. Import `fastapi-todo.postman_collection.json` into Postman
+1. Import `FastAPI Todo API.postman_collection.json` into Postman
 2. Select or create environment:
    - `base_url = http://127.0.0.1:8000`
 3. Run the following requests in order: